johnnyw66/SAP2/README.md

 Swapping the 32-bit ROM for 8-bit ROMs
 ---

- Although the current design uses a 32-bit data output - you can easily swap this for 4 conventional ROMs with 8-bit data buses.
+ Although the current design uses a ROM with a 32-bit data output - you can easily swap this for 4 conventional ROMs with 8-bit data buses.
 The utility *buildcontrolrom.py* can be modified to build 4 microcode ROMs if you're inclined to build a real processor.
 I've included an alternative controller subcircuit (*controller_8bitroms*) for this purpose.